Genetic Testing for Familial Gynecologic Cancer (Endometrial and Ovarian Cancers)

 What is Familial Gynecologic Cancer?

-Gynecologic cancers affect female organs such as the uterus (endometrium), ovary, cervix, fallopian tube, vagina, or vulva.
+Gynecologic cancers affect organs like the uterus (endometrium), ovary, cervix, fallopian tube, vagina, or vulva.

 Family history is an important part of gynecologic cancer risk.
-As many as 5-10% of endometrial cancers and 25% of ovarian cancers are hereditary (familial).
+As many as 5 to 10 out of 100 cases of endometrial cancers and 25 out of 100 cases of ovarian cancers are hereditary (familial).
 Hereditary cancer happens when changes or mutations in genes are passed down from your parents.
 These genetic mutations can cause family cancer syndromes, which can lead to cancer.
-However, just because there seems to be a family history of cancer does not mean there is a cancer syndrome or that you will get cancer.
-Testing for genetic mutations is one way to get an idea of your risk of developing cancer
+Just because there seems to be a family history of cancer does not mean there is a cancer syndrome or that you will get cancer.
+Testing for genetic mutations is one way to get an idea of your risk of developing cancer.

 Endometrial and ovarian cancer can run in families.

-- There is one ovary on each side of the uterus.
-The ovaries are glands where eggs form and where the female hormones progesterone and estrogen are made.
+• There is one ovary on each side of the uterus.
+The ovaries are glands where eggs form and the female hormones progesterone and estrogen are made.

 What are the genetic mutations linked to gynecologic cancer?

 Mutations of genes are like spelling errors in the genetic code of a gene.
-Those who have a gene mutation may be at higher than average risk for developing certain cancers.
-A genetic mutation that increases the risk of gynecologic cancer is present in some families.
+Those who have a gene mutation may be at a higher than average risk for certain cancers.
+Some families have a genetic mutation that increases their risk of gynecologic cancer.

 Genetic Mutations Linked to Endometrial Cancer